Exciting! You’re creating your packing list for Japan!

 Luggage and packing tips for Japan

-How to pack, what not to pack, what to do
+How to pack, what not to pack, what to do… it’s all here.

 As I mentioned before, there’s not too much storage space for big suitcases on the trains in Japan.
 So make sure to pack as light as possible – there are airplane cabin bag sized storage spaces in the overhead compartments.